-Alongside its pizza offering, DOC will also be serving pasta dishes, including its hugely popular veal and pork lasagne (which also comes in a vegetarian version).
-And what mozzarella bar would be complete without a plentiful supply of the dreamy, creamy cheese, imported from hand-selected dairies in Italy?
-On its wine list – an impressive selection that champions both Italian and Australian vintages – you’ll find DOC’s signature Prosecco; an exclusive import produced by third-generation winery Cester Camillo, based in Italy's Veneto region.
+Other highlights?
+The popular veal and pork lasagne, which also comes in a vegetarian version and a gluten-free version.
+On the wine list – an impressive selection that champions both Italian and Australian vintages – you’ll find the signature Prosecco; an exclusive import produced by third-generation winery Cester Camillo, based in Italy's Veneto region.

 There’s definitely a little Melburnian laneway flair at D.O.C.’s tiny, squeezy Sydney outpost, with outdoor tables set on the buzzy street that let diners be at one with the foot traffic and the well-heeled folk walking nearby.
 It’s there, under a greying sky, that we get to the point many diners must have done before us in that same spot: what does D.O.C. mean, anyway?
 Our waiter tells us it means “denominazione d'origine controllata” – which, according to D.O.C.’s website, means “a phrase used by various agricultural government bodies that set and oversee the standards of some Italian foods, most significantly cheese and wine."
 Rest easy knowing that at D.O.C., you’re not just getting a pizza – this is a pizza with all the receipts to show for itself.

 Time Out dined as a guest of D.O.C.
 Pizza and Mozzarella Bar.